aledrocomic/gocomicwriter/README.md

 - You must have a CodeStar Connection to GitHub in eu-west-1 and pass its ARN as GitHubConnectionArn.
 - To publish artifacts to S3, create a bucket and pass its name as ReleaseBucketName; otherwise S3 upload is skipped.
 - If your build entry point differs from the template defaults, see “Adjusting build paths/names” in docs/ci-cd-aws.md.
-- Toolchain version: the template’s CodeBuild buildspec uses Go 1.23; this repository targets Go 1.24 (see go.mod).
-Update the template if you want them aligned.
+- Toolchain version: the template’s CodeBuild buildspec uses Go 1.24, aligned with this repository (see go.mod).

 GitHub Actions (TODO):
 - No GitHub Actions workflows are currently included in this repository.
 For an example release workflow and setup instructions, see docs/ci-cd-aws.md (section "GitHub Actions-based releases").
 If you add workflows later, update this README accordingly.